Focus and Scope

 • Creative Expression: Research on art models and their impact on cognitive and social-emotional development.

-This area examines how technology serves as a tool for educational and social problem-solving.
+4. Technological Integration and Digital Learning This area examines how technology serves as a tool for educational and social problem-solving.

 • Educational Technology: Design, development, implementation, and assessment of learning system designs and instructional media.